minusonee/duo/README.md

-this is for tampermonkey if you did not realise
+This is a tampermonkey extension for duolingo.